Skip to content

 The silicone ear tips are comfortable for long hours of use.
 You get two additional pairs of ear tips for the best comfort.
 Also, the ear hooks can be removed to increase comfort.

-But the only thing that can hamper your experience is the battery indicator which is glitched.
+But the only thing that can hamper your experience is the battery indicator.
 It shows less drop above 50 percent and then falls every other minute.
-So if you are buying it then make sure to charge it around 60 percent (which will happen after 4 to 5 hours of use).

-Wrapping up!
+We Are Wrapping up!

 Feel like supporting honest and genuine content?
 Then please use the below Amazon button to order one for yourself.
 We might earn a small commission at no additional cost to you.
 Thanks for your support!